Jaxboards/Jaxboards/README.md

 ```

 If you plan to reuse any old themes, be prepared to update hardcoded images,
-especially those that refer to the now-defunct jaxboards.com domain.
+especially those that refer to the now-defunct jaxboards service domain.

 ### Updating